cssnr/update-version-tags-action/README.md

         uses: cssnr/update-version-tags-action@v1
 ```

-Specifying the tags to update:
+Specifying the tags to update or create:

 ```yaml
 - name: 'Update Tags'